marcobn/musicntwrk/README.md

-## pcsPy
+## pcsPy/rhythmPy/sonifiPy

- A python library for pitch class set and rhythmic sequences classification and manipulation, and the generation of networks in generalized musical spaces
+ A python library for pitch class set and rhythmic sequences classification and manipulation, the generation of networks in generalized musical spaces, and the sonification of arbitrary data

  Copyright (C) 2018 Marco Buongiorno Nardelli http://www.materialssoundmusic.com, mbn@unt.edu